 \section{Collisions of hypothetical light PBH with galactic NS}

 If PBHs exist, they {\em must} collide with galactic objects.
 Single collisions are virtually unobservable, as \citetalias{2009ApJ...705..659A} demonstrated.
-However, a collision of PBH with NS necessarily initiates observable consequences: a PBH hits NS nearly head on, with impact velocity nearly equal the escape velocity, goes through the NS, loosing a small fraction of its kinetic orbital energy through dynamical friction \citep{1971ApJ...165....1R,1999ApJ...513..252O} and emerges out on the opposite side of the NS with velocity smaller than the escape velocity.
-This passage bounds a PBH to NS gravitationally.
-PBH therefore turns back and hits the NS again, loosing orbital energy until it settles at the centre of NS and starts to accrete the NS matter at an increasing rate as its own mass grows.
+However, a collision of PBH with an NS necessarily initiates observable consequences: a PBH hits NS nearly head on, with impact velocity nearly equal the escape velocity, goes through the NS, losing a small fraction of its kinetic orbital energy through dynamical friction \citep{1971ApJ...165....1R,1999ApJ...513..252O} and emerges out on the opposite side of the NS with velocity smaller than the escape velocity.
+This passage bounds a PBH to an NS gravitationally.
+The PBH therefore turns back and hits the NS again, losing orbital energy until it settles at the center of the NS and starts to accrete the NS matter at an increasing rate as its own mass grows.
 This eventually induces a conversion of the entire NS and formation of an LBH.
-It is important to stress that this sequence of events -- multiple hits, capture in the centre, Bondi accretion, dynamical collapse to LBH -- is an {\it unavoidable} consequence of fundamental physics, as shown in the \citetalias{2018ApJ...868...17A} paper.
+It is important to stress that this sequence of events -- multiple hits, capture in the centre, Bondi accretion, dynamical collapse to an LBH -- is an {\it unavoidable} consequence of fundamental physics, as shown in the \citetalias{2018ApJ...868...17A} paper.

-How often do the LBH form? \citetalias{2018ApJ...868...17A} constructed a special purpose population synthesis method to answer this question.
+How often do LBHs form? \citetalias{2018ApJ...868...17A} constructed a special purpose population synthesis method to answer this question.
 The method uses a simplified model of a galaxy consisting of a bulge and a disk, reproducing the density profile required to explain the typically observed galactic velocity profile.
 The details of the model together with the parameters used are summarized in \citetalias{2018ApJ...868...17A}'s Section 2.2.

-Matter content of a model galaxy presented in \citetalias{2018ApJ...868...17A} consists of five species: $i 1$ - primordial black holes (PBH), $i 2$ - neutron stars (NS), $i 3$ - standard stellar mass black holes (BH), $i 4$: - low mass black holes (LBH) resulting from the PBH--NS collisions, and $i 5$ - stars, interstellar gas and dust.
+Matter content of a model galaxy presented in \citetalias{2018ApJ...868...17A} consists of five species: $i 1$ - primordial black holes (PBH), $i 2$ - neutron stars (NS), $i 3$ - standard stellar-mass black holes (BH), $i 4$: - low mass black holes (LBH) resulting from the PBH--NS collisions, and $i 5$ - stars, interstellar gas and dust.
 The total local mass density does not change during the galaxy evolution.
 However, the volume number densities of the species $n_{(i)}(r)$ do change, as they interact, for example as NS and PBH collide and form together LBH.
 The evolution of the species $i=1$--$4$ is described by

 Here, the collision coefficients $C^{(i)(k)}$ express the condition for a direct capture of species $k$ by species $i$, and follow from standard argument in classical mechanics based on energy and momentum conservation (it is recalled and explained in the present context by \citetalias{2009ApJ...705..659A}),